Table of Contents Show

 - NYC First-Time Home Buyer Programs

 It’s a dream for many Americans to purchase a home.
 But for many New Yorkers, it’s a dream that can seem well out of reach.
-Despite historically low-interest rates, many buyers, both in NYC and across the country, are struggling to make homeownership a reality.
-The biggest challenges being high home prices, sluggish wage growth, and limited housing inventory.
+Despite historically low interest rates, many buyers in NYC and across the country struggle to make homeownership a reality.
+The biggest challenges are high home prices, sluggish wage growth, and limited housing inventory.
 But as a new year and a new decade dawns, there is optimism that things are about to change.
-New data from the credit bureau Transunion predicts that somewhere between 8.3 and 9.2 million first-time homebuyers will enter the market between 2020 and 2022.
-A significant jump from just 6.67 million between 2013 and 2015 and 7.64 million between 2016 and 2018.
+New data from the credit bureau Transunion predicts that between 8.3 and 9.2 million first-time homebuyers will enter the market between 2020 and 2022.
+There was a significant jump from just 6.67 million between 2013 and 2015 and 7.64 million between 2016 and 2018.

-Despite a shaky start, it looks like Generation Z is finally entering the race.
+Despite a shaky start, Generation Z is finally entering the race.
 But challenges remain for many New York buyers, regardless of the current buyer’s market in New York City.
 One solution would be looking into first-time homebuyer programs.
 Many of these can provide you with the funds to make a down payment and pay closing costs.
-Others can provide mortgages with very generous terms regardless of a low credit score.
-If you’re determined to make this decade the one where you finally attain homeownership, then take a look at these programs available across NY state and NYC.
+Others can give the mortgages generous terms regardless of a low credit score.
+So, if you’re determined to make this decade the one where you finally attain homeownership, look at these programs available across N.Y. state and NYC.

-The first go-to program for most people in need of mortgage assistance will be the FHA loan.
+The first go-to program for most people needing mortgage assistance will be the FHA loan.
 They come with low down payment requirements and very generous income and credit requirements.
 Also, contrary to popular belief, they’re not just available for first-time buyers.
 Repeat buyers and those looking to refinance their mortgage can also use an FHA loan so long as they meet these eligibility requirements:

 - A credit score of at least 500

 - A debt-to-income ratio of 50% or less

 - 5% down payment if your credit score is 580 or higher